Medically reviewed by Drugs.com. Last updated on Mar 1, 2022.

 Females and Males of Reproductive Potential

 Unituxin may cause fetal harm [see Use in Specific Populations (8.1)].
-Advise females of reproductive potential to use effective contraception during treatment and for two months after the last dose of Unituxin.
+Advise females of reproductive potential to use effective contraception during treatment and for 2 months after the last dose of Unituxin.

 The safety and effectiveness of Unituxin in geriatric patients have not been established.